hyperledger-archives/sawtooth-docs-archive/docs/1.2/index.md

 the transaction-processing layer, which allows multiple types of applications to exist in the same instance of the blockchain network.

-Each application defines the custom
-`transaction processors<transaction processor>` for its unique requirements.
-Sawtooth provides several example `transaction families<transaction family>` to serve as models for low-level functions (such as maintaining chain-wide settings and storing on-chain permissions) and for specific applications such as performance analysis and storing block information.
+Each application defines the custom transaction processors for its unique requirements.
+Sawtooth provides several example transaction families to serve as models for low-level functions (such as maintaining chain-wide settings and storing on-chain permissions) and for specific applications such as performance analysis and storing block information.